253olivares/FirebaseApplication/README.md

-# FirebaseApplication Reconstruction of the Keurig Website
+# FirebaseApplication Reconstruction of the [Keurig Website](https://www.keurig.com/c/coffeemakers101?cm_sp=All-Hot-Brewers-_-Top-Nav-_-coffeemakers101 "Keurig Website")
-Practice project to recreate the Keurig coffee site using Firebase an App & Web dev platform used to host the site's database where coffee machines are stored.

-On start the site pulls database information and displays all the coffee machines within an array.
+This is a practice project with the intended purpose of replicating the site design, layout, and functionality of [Keurig.com](https://www.keurig.com/c/coffeemakers101?cm_sp=All-Hot-Brewers-_-Top-Nav-_-coffeemakers101 "Keurig.com")

+***FULL INTENTION OF EDUCATION PURPOSE!
+I DO NOT OWN ANY OF THE IMAGERY AND PRODUCTS AT DISPLAY.
+THIS PROJECT AND REPOSITORY ONLY EXIST TO PRACTICE MY CODING KNOWLEDGE OF HTML CSS AND JS. ***

+Project utilizes Firebase a cloud provider that allows us to create an online database and host our project.

-Users can then add the coffee machines to the cart
+- The project allows users to add machines to their cart

-The site is built using Firebase HTML, CSS, JS, and Sass.
-No additional framework like react or vue was utilized to create this site.
+- Create an account
+- Store their cart

+That's pretty much it.

+Application Coding Languages:
+**HTML, CSS, JAVASCRIPT, Jquery, SCSS**

+Frameworks: **NO JS FRAMEWORK WAS UTILIZED FOR THIS PROJECT** (EX; Angular, React, Vue ...)

+Cloud Platform:
+**Firebase** (Json server similar to mongodb)

-The application should be responsive to function on mobile devices by adjusting flex boxes to fit on smaller screens.
+The application was optimized to be responsive and function on mobile devices by adjusting flex boxes to fit on smaller screens.

-Link to the site should be provided in the sidebar.
+Link to site provided here -> : [FirebasePersonalProject](https://personal-project-d1c24.web.app/ "FirebasePersonalProject")